Bhawna-Analytics/superstore-excel-dashboard/README.md

 • Return rate by product category

 • Key insights and business recommendations

+→ Key Insights

+• West is the highest profit region but also has the highest return rate, indicating operational or expectation gaps.

+• Technology products show the highest return rate, suggesting post-purchase issues.

+• Central region consistently underperforms in profit contribution.